-Spoliation sanctions: two words no in-house counsel or law firm litigator ever wants to hear, but a routinely-deployed threat when a disagreement about the availability of ESI arises.
+Spoliation sanctions.
+Two words no-in-house counsel or law firm litigator ever wants to hear, but a routeinely-deployed threat when a disagreement about the availability of ESI arises.

 Last fall, Roost Project, LLC v.
-Andersen Construction Company featured a dispute about .mpp files (.mpp files are associated with Microsoft Project -- software commonly used by project managers, team members, and stakeholders).
+Andersen Construction Company featured a dispute about.mpp files (.mpp files are associated with Microsoft Project, a software commonly used by project managers, team members, and stakeholders).

 Background of the Case